briankim113/WPES2023-Artifact/README.md

 # Extending Extension Fingerprinting to Mobile Devices

-This artifact contains the files relevant to our WPES 2023 Paper "Extending Extension Fingerprinting to Mobile Devices."
+This artifact contains the files relevant to our WPES 2023 Paper "Extending Browser Extension Fingerprinting to Mobile Devices."
+Please find the PDF [here](https://briankim113.github.io/files/wpes23.pdf).

 ``public`` folder contains the HTML page with referenced JavaScript attack files that a client will access.